pavelbrodskiy/intercellular_calcium_wave_toolkit/README.md

 # References
 This is an annotated list of published papers and preprints providing context for or stemming from this work.

-An introduction to the role of calcium signaling in developmental contexts
+An introduction to roles of calcium signaling in development

 > Brodskiy, P.A. and Zartman, J.J., 2018.
 Calcium as a signal integrator in developing epithelial tissues. *Physical biology*, 15(5), p.051001.
 DOI: [10.1088/1478-3975/aabb18](https://doi.org/10.1088/1478-3975/aabb18).